lumagateinc/Resource-Scheduler/docs/README.md

     **FIGURE 2**.
 Subscription, Resource group, and Azure region

 8. Specify a value for the **Resource Prefix**.
-This can be any random alpha string up to 8 characters. (no numbers or special characters are supported)
+This can be any unique random alpha string up to 8 characters. (no numbers or special characters are supported).

+    >**IMPORTANT**: Microsoft *requires* this string is globally unique, so do not pick a common name or string others might use!

 9. In the Location for Application Insights field, specify the same region you selected when specifying a resource group name.

     ![install002](images/install002.png)